 Summary of battery life

-- 24 hours to be fully charged
+- Takes up to 24 hours to fully charge

-- Automatic power off after 4 minutes
+- Automatic power turns off after 1 minute of inactivity

 Price & where to buy